nixterrimus/spirit/readme.md

 Out of the box spirit needs to configuration.
 Hooray!
 However with no configuration everything will live in memory until the end of the program and then cease to be.
-If, however, you'd like your devices and adapters to continue to exist between runs, it's easy to setup spirit with a way to store the information.
+If, however, you'd like your devices and drivers to continue to exist between runs, it's easy to setup spirit with a way to store the information.

 ```ruby